AVSystem/developer-zone/docs/LwM2M_Client/ESP32/M5Stick.md

 ## Step 4: Flash the board and run device

-Connect the M5Stick board to a USB port of your machine.
+Connect the M5Stick board to a USB port of your machine and open ESP-IDF command line application.

 Use pre-built binaries to flash the board and provide credentials by flashing the NVS partition binary.